 We work closely with institutions across the United States, Europe, and Asia to promote Dunhuang.

-- The Foundation is working with the Getty Center to create an immersive technology experience for the upcoming exhibition, Cave Temples of Dunhuang: Buddhist Art on China's Silk Road, set to open in May 2016.
+The Foundation worked with the Getty Center to create an immersive technology experience for the landmark exhibition, Cave Temples of Dunhuang: Buddhist Art on China's Silk Road, which opened in May 2016.

 We support the physical conservation of Dunhuang caves through project-specific grants.

-- The Dunhuang Foundation contributed over 3 million USD towards the Dunhuang Academy's Visitors Center; the centerpiece of the Academy's new visitor management system.
+The Dunhuang Foundation contributed over 3 million USD towards the Dunhuang Academy's Visitor Center, the centerpiece of the Academy's new visitor management system.

 We are working with the Dunhuang Academy to realize a multi-year preservation strategy that will digitally archive the contents of each cave using state-of-the-art imaging techniques.